sheplecjs/sampqle/README.md

 + 04_with_subquery - *A version of query 4 written with a subquery format*

 + 04t_test_same.sh - *A one-liner to test that 04 queries are the same.
 Pass returns nothing*

++ 05_with_window.sql - *A window function is used to provide a total sales by product column*